wkhere/stackless/Doc/library/collections.rst

 stack manipulations such as ``dup``, ``drop``, ``swap``, ``over``, ``pick``, ``rot``, and ``roll``.

-.. _defaultdict-objects:

 :class:`defaultdict` objects
 ----------------------------

 .. class:: defaultdict([default_factory[, ...]])

-   Returns a new dictionary-like object.  :class:`defaultdict` is a subclass of the builtin :class:`dict` class.
+   Returns a new dictionary-like object.  :class:`defaultdict` is a subclass of the built-in :class:`dict` class.
 It overrides one method and adds one writable instance variable.
 The remaining functionality is the same as for the :class:`dict` class and is not documented here.